ZacharyGeurts/AMOURANTHRTX/README.md

 These are my current iterations and subject to change daily.
 I trutly have cycled through dozens of zero cost implementations.
 I mean it, ask Grok about the code.
 If you use the security method, I cannot prove you used mine to gain 100% horsepower at no computational cost.
-99.99997 I would at least have something to say maybe... in court.
+99.99997 I would at least have something to say maybe... in court ... if it wasn't invisible.
 If you enjoyed anything from here, send Amouranth a swag bag if you have it, and free copy or Steamlink key.

 She steps on RTX and dominates it now.